Nikon D5 vs Sony RX10 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D5 and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5 does not offer wifi capability.
+In contrast, the D5 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D5 (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.